tekknolagi/tekknolagi.github.com/_posts/2025-08-13-liveness-datalog.md

 Liveness is normally (at least for me) defined in terms of two relations: live-in and live-out.
 Live-out is "what is needed" from all of the successors of a block and live-in is the "what is needed" summary for a block.
-So:
+So, in fake math notation:

 ```
 live-out(b) = union(live-in(s) for each successor s of b)